abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 sense of how to apply sati-sampajañña.
 We do not need to apply mindfulness and clear comprehension in a mechanical way.
-When we do our daily chanting, we recollect the qualities of the Dhamma, and one of these qualities is *opanayiko:* leading inward.
+When we do our daily chanting, we recollect the qualities of the Dhamma, and one of these qualities is *opanayiko*: leading inward.
 The function of our practice is to draw our attention inward; to draw the world and interaction with the world around us, inward.
 That is how we are able to hold things with clarity and discernment, applying sati-sampajañña to